 During a time when farming was practically the only occupation, a burgeoning population suggested that there was just not enough land to go around.
 Even worse, such land as was available had been worn out by previous generations through careless use.
 Without prospects or options, young men such as Eli Whitney and Thomas Blanchard may have resigned themselves to little more than a life of poverty.
 Instead however, they set in motion an industrial revolution, the force of which astonished the entire world.

 "Reflections in Bullough's Pond" is history recreated on a grand scale.
 Drawing on scholarships in fields ranging from archeology to zoology, Appelbaum offers a truly exhilarating tour of Paleolithic megafauna, that included the population crisis faced by natives of New England in the pre-Columbian era, the introduction of indoor plumbing, plus the invention of the shoe peg.
 Finally, at the end of this book we are able to understand ourselves and our world such as it is a little better.

 May, 2000: University Press of New England (reproduced)

 "An extraordinary book, a fascinating combination of polemic and all-encompassing scholarship."

 "A masterpiece.
 History as literature and something each and every New Englander should read."

 "You may never look at New England the same way again."

 Maine Sunday Telegram

-“The intricate interweaving of seemingly unrelated human activities, ecosystems, responses, and human reactions to those responses, is the strength of Bullough’s Pond.”
+"The intricate interweaving of seemingly unrelated human activity, ecosystems, responses and the human reaction to those responses, forms the strength of Bullough's Pond."

 The Women's Reviews of Books